cider-ci/cider-ci/README.md

 Core Components
 ---------------

-Cider-CI consists of the following components respectively services:
+Cider-CI consists of the following components and services:

-0. The [Cider-CI Dispatcher][] dispatches so called *trials* (units of execution) to the executors and syncs them with the executors.
+0. The [Cider-CI Dispatcher][] dispatches so-called *trials* (units of execution) to the executors and syncs them with the executors.

 0. The [Cider-CI Builder][] translates the execution specification into tasks.

-0. The [Cider-CI Repository][] manages the git-repositories.
+0. The [Cider-CI Repository][] manages the git repositories.
 It syncs them and provides an interface to other services.

-0. The [Cider-CI User-Interface][] serves the front-end for to users.
+0. The [Cider-CI User Interface][] serves the front-end to users.
     This is a *Ruby on Rails* application wich runs within the *[Puma Web Server][]*.

-0. The [Cider-CI Storage][] serves and stores artifacts like build results (e.g. _JVM Jars_, or _Ruby Gems_) or log files of a test-run.
+0. The [Cider-CI Storage][] component serves and stores artifacts like build results (e.g. _JVM Jars_, or _Ruby Gems_) or log files of a test-run.

-0. The [Cider-CI API][] provides a json (hal+json precisely) interface to interact in a programmatic way with Cider-CI.
+0. The [Cider-CI API][] provides a JSON (or more precisely, hal+json) interface to interact in a programmatic way with Cider-CI.

 0. The [Cider-CI Executor][] runs in the JVM on every executor (node).

 The [architecture][] overview diagram illustrates how the components interact.

 Supplementary Projects
 ----------------------

 The [Cider-CI][] repository contains documentation and references.

-The [Cider-CI Ansible Setup][] project helps you to deploy and manager your *Cider-CI* infrastructure.
+The [Cider-CI Ansible Setup][] project helps you to deploy and manage your *Cider-CI* infrastructure.

-The [Bash Demo Project][] is probably the most simple project that demonstrates testing with _Cider-CI_.
+The [Bash Demo Project][] is probably the simplest project that demonstrates testing with _Cider-CI_.